 Best gear, recipes, tips, and more, delivered right to your inbox.

-Perfectly size for a toddler lunch, this affordable set of 4 is made of BPA-free plastic.
+Perfectly sized for a toddler lunch, this affordable set of 4 containers is made of BPA-free plastic.
 They nest for easy storage, and the top and bottom are easy to wash.
-The bento-box-style compartments are perfectly sized for toddlers, and they are incredibly handy for packing multiple lunches at once—or for traveling.
+The bento-box-style compartments are the perfect size for toddlers, and they are incredibly handy for packing multiple lunches at once—or for traveling.

 Best for: Toddler lunches that don’t need to be reheated, making multiple lunches at once (since you get a set of 4)